MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/client-secret-added.png" alt-text="Client secret added":::

 6. Select the copy button next to the **Value** of client secret.
-7. Save the value that you copied for later use.
+7. Save the value that you copied.
+You'll need it later for updating code.

-   > [!NOTE]
+   > [!IMPORTANT]
    > Ensure that you copy the value of client secret right after you create it.
 The value is visible only at the time when the client secret is created, and can't be viewed after that.

+The Azure AD app configuration is completed, and now you must enable SSO support for your bot resource by configuring OAuth connection.

 ### Configure OAuth connection